vzwork/data_science_project_2/README.md

 - Summer: 40%
 - Fall:   20%

-Loss of business is calculated by one night stand and one cleaning
+Loss of business is calculated by one night stay and one cleaning

 The budget for development of the model is $400,000